Home

 Friedrich Arzberger

 While Friedrich Arzberger worked in mining and as a professor, he has a footnote in history for having created one of the first adding machines with keys.
-This device, which was widely believed to be an experimental model, had only two keys, for one and three.
+This device, which was widely believed to be an experimental model, had only two keys, one and three.

 Who Was Friedrich Arzberger?